Head outside with a guide to Lakeland’s parks

 Dog Leg Woods, 3326 Cleveland Heights Blvd.

-If you find yourself near Lakeland’s iconic Cleveland Heights Boulevard (known for its California-esque palm trees), then consider taking your pup to this 3-acre shaded dog park.
-Bonus: There is a dog washing station and water fountains to keep you and your furry pal hydrated.
+If you find yourself near Cleveland Heights Boulevard, consider taking your pup to this shaded dog park.
+Bonus: There’s a dog washing station and water fountains to keep you and your furry pal hydrated.

 Lake Crago Dog Park, 525 Lake Crago Dr.